Limits

 non-existent limits 1

-If we try to substitute x = 0 to this function, we will obtain an undefined value.
-So, let us consider values of x that are extremely close to 0 from the left and right of it.
+If we try substituting x = 0 for this function, we will obtain an undefined value.
+So, let us consider values of x that are incredibly close to 0 from the left and right of it.

 Let’s try to use the following values: